 - These treats should be kept refrigerated and can be frozen for longer storage, although freezing can affect consistency.

 Recipe and Ingredient Tips and Tricks

-- Take care when shopping to avoid artificial sweeteners in ingredients peanut butter when used for your dogs.
+- Take care when shopping and always check your labels to avoid artificial sweeteners in ingredients like peanut butter when used for your dogs.
 Xylitol (E967) is particularly dangerous for dogs.

 - Peanut butter is more than enticing enough for my boys, but if you want an even more irresistible scent and flavour, a tasty boost of stock never goes astray.
 You can read more in our FAQ post on stock for making homemade dog treats.

 - In my experience, 3 tbsp of gelatin powder per cup of liquid makes firm gummies.
 If you prefer, you can use more gelatin for added supplementation or less for a jigglier jelly treat with lower gelatin content.
 Individual gelatin powders may be a little stronger / weaker.
 Find a ratio that works for your preferences and, of course, your dog.